pastagang/pastagang/blog/in-person/readme.md

      - having done one algorave now, i think i should write up what we learned about this
 - set up chairs and things in different places in the room (or venue) and let any visitor connect and jam. but this could get very chaotic right? jamming with large numbers is quite hard. but maybe thats okay.
 - i feel like someone should give a little intro at the start. like "this is pastagang. anyone can join. there is no pasting or undo. advice: make room for someone else. if something needs doing, do it. if something doesnt need doing, dont do it. if something sounds good, let it shine. if something sounds bad let it die."
-   - lucy: pastagang manifesto? i am thinking of alex's generative manifesto but 'manifesto' doesn't feel very pastagang... but maybe more like pastagang welcome message - to invite/excite people rather than a set of rules.
+   - lucy: ~~pastagang manifesto? i am thinking of alex's generative manifesto but 'manifesto' doesn't feel very pastagang... but maybe more like~~ pastagang welcome message - to invite/excite people rather than a set of rules.
      - a lot more emphasis is put on "mantra" then "manifesto". this is largely rooted in [natural code](https://todepond.com/code), as a way of influencing people positively - but crucially, in a distributed way (bottom up, not top down)
+     - Yeeeeeees mantra is a lot more what I was thinking - thanks for sharing this idea! <3 your paper looks exciting, I will read it later
 - some occasional moments of silence could help to reset the madness. pause for silence. record some samples. and repeat - starting from scratch
 - QR code on screen for people to join with phone? hmm nah
 - mad idea: implement a way of letting people stream their cameras into the visuals. then lots of people at the venue could whip out phones or laptop cameras, and let the internet-connected people feel more present in the jam. this also centers the jam on the crowd, not the performers. as hopefullly.. there would be lots of footage of the crowd etc. i dunno